DarkoVR/mental-illness-detector/README.md

 # Mental illness detector

 If you are hypochondriac you came to the right place, this app will help you to detect early signs of mental illnesses.
+Flutter cross-platform mobile app with simple tests to detect early signs of any mentall illnesses.